Virginia · Off-grid & homestead potential

 Lexington City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH), Central Shenandoah Health District.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Lexington City costs about $350k, based on the latest county data.
+Land in Lexington City runs about $5,763 per acre, based on the latest county data.

 Water data for Lexington City is limited.